-The RFSP offered participants a range of valuable experiences, with an overall positive outlook.
+The project offered participants a range of valuable experiences with an overall positive outlook.
 Professional development was a significant gain, particularly in facilitation skills, collective impact processes, and networking opportunities.
 While some participants found it challenging to balance their facilitation roles with their regular jobs, they reported gaining valuable insights into inclusive processes.
 The project also enabled participants to build meaningful relationships and connections within the food systems community, which was widely regarded as a significant benefit.
-While the project faced challenges such as low participation from some partners and occasional tensions requiring mediation, many participants reported gaining valuable knowledge about food systems, food safety, distribution logistics, and other areas that contributed to their organization's financial stability.
-One RFSP participant highlighted that their involvement in the local food distribution network, particularly through the NM Grown program and supplying institutions like senior centers and schools, has been a major factor in their organization's financial success and growth in southwest New Mexico over the past couple of years.
+While the project faced challenges such as low participation from some partners and occasional tensions requiring mediation, many participants reported gaining valuable knowledge about food systems, food safety, distribution logistics, and other areas contributing to their organization's financial stability.
+One RFSP participant highlighted that their involvement in the local food distribution network, mainly through the NM Grown program and supplying institutions like senior centers and schools, has significantly influenced their organization's financial success and growth in southwest New Mexico over the past couple of years.
 Additionally, participants appreciated the coordinators' intentional and relational approach, which made them feel heard and valued.
-However, there was a recognized need for greater diversity and Indigenous participation, acknowledging the challenges of outreach due to historical mistrust.
+However, a recognized need was for greater diversity and Indigenous participation, acknowledging the outreach challenges due to historical mistrust.
 Despite this, participants held onto hopes for future collaboration and deeper engagement with tribal communities.